a1v0/a1v0.de/draft-articles/filtering-on-externalid-does-not-work-properly.md

 category: servicenow
 ---

-- explain what is meant by filtering on externalid
-- explain that this would normally work fine if you're using somethinig like user_name or email as externalId
-- if you're using a custom field, this causes problems
-- workaround, which is suitable for some circumstances, is to prepopulate sys_scim_user table before provisioning
-  - obvs not a good long-term solution, just good for one-off pre-provisioning

 By default, whenever you provision anything with SCIM, an `externalId` value is sent.
 This helps the recipient of SCIM data (e.g. ServiceNow) coalesce incoming data with existing user accounts.

 Before any other filtering is done, ServiceNow always checks to see whether a user exists with the same `externalId`.
 If it finds someone, it returns that user's `sys_id` and other data to the requesting platform (e.g. Entra).